Python SDK Guide

 ns = db.create_namespace(config)

-# Or get existing
+# Or fetch an existing one

 ns = db.namespace("tenant_123")

-Creating Collections
+Creating collections

 from sochdb import CollectionConfig, DistanceMetric